 But how can game play influence young people to become regular voters and actively-engaged community members?

 Many educators and game designers believe so and are developing serious games to promote civic awareness and participation.

-In these activities, you will evaluate a currently available, politically themed online digital games, then design your own game about voting and politics.
+In the following activities, you will evaluate a currently available, politically themed online digital game, then design your own game about voting and politics.

 Activity 1: Evaluate a Politically Themed Digital Game

 - Choose a politically themed digital game from iCivics, Minecraft, Stop Disasters!, or another source and play it enough so you understand its purpose and structure.